 |Smoke gives the Paras temporary respite|

 I've caught the Germans a bit off balance here.
-The Lorraine Schlepper and one section are blinded by smoke; the MMG doesn't have a line of sight to the entrenched Para team; the section on the German left flank is still behind the wall and the other section on the German right flank has its line of sight blocked by the hedge.
+The Lorraine Schlepper and one squad are blinded by smoke; the MMG doesn't have a line of sight to the entrenched Para team; the squad on the German left flank is still behind the wall and the other squad on the German right flank has its line of sight blocked by the hedge.
 Dave needs to spend much of his next phase getting himself organised.
 I need to capitalise on this and try to take out the squad behind the hedge.

 I deploy my support squad entrenched to the left of the chateau, it fires to little effect, but this now enables me to bring the fire of three sections to bear.